textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ![Select ‘Change theme…’ option](https://docs.textpattern.com/img/select-change-theme-option.png)

 Notice not one, but *two* checkboxes: ‘Development’ and ‘Live’.
-The labels are clear, undoubtedly.
-But here it is: ‘Development will keep the theme assignment offline until you say different another day.[^sect] ‘Live’ will make it public immediately.
-The former and safer option is checked by default, or you might be brave and switch to ‘Live’.
-Still, you could check both at once and see what happens.
+The ‘Development’ option, checked by default, works in relation to the [sections previewing](#sections-preview) functionality described earlier.[^sect] Assigning themes to sections allows logged-in collaborators (if any, and who have the necessary [roles and privileges](https://docs.textpattern.com/administration/user-roles-and-privileges)) to *preview* the changes.
+The ‘Live’ option, on the other hand, does what it implies; makes the themes-to-sections assignment immediately visible on the front-end of your website.
+You _can_, select both options, if not often needed.
+One example for doing so might be to synchronize development and live conditions in one easy step; as a starting point, say, for diverged development later.
+Go ahead, try it.
 You only *live* once!

-The check boxes are accompanied by three select menus for Theme, Page, and Style.
-The current theme assignment will show by default.
+After the checkboxes come three select menus for Theme, Page, and Style.
+The Theme menu will show the current theme assignment by default.
 When you change that menu first, the Page and Style menu options adjust in relation.
 This ensures you only choose from page and style assets in the theme package; no mistaking it.
+Proceed with making the page and style selections accordingly.

 Repeat the above process for each theme-to-section assignment.
 When done with all sections, return to the Themes panel to find that the blue ‘Activate’ links on the assigned themes have turned green and beam ’**Active**{:.success}’.
+Success!

 [^sect]: A column now exists in the `txp_section` table for the development theme assets.